ldapjs/node-ldapjs/docs/guide.md

     Additional information: No tree found for: o=myhost

 Don't worry about all the flags we're passing into OpenLDAP, that's just to make their CLI less annonyingly noisy.
-Note that this time, we got another `No such object` error, but this time note that it's for the tree `o=myhost`.
+This time, we got another `No such object` error, but it's for the tree `o=myhost`.
 That means our bind went through, and our search failed, since we haven't yet added a search handler.
 Just one more small thing to do first.

 Remember earlier I said there was no authorization rules baked into LDAP?
 Well, we added a bind route, so the only user that can authenticate is `cn=root`, but